-When that litigation was finally resolved, another master developer selected by the city defaulted on a $70 million loan in 2009, with the development rights to 35 acres then succeeding to the city's current developer, iStar, a real estate investment and development firm based in New York City. iStar has succeeded in opening two new hotels--the Asbury Ocean Club opened in July 2019 as an upscale hotel and condominium complex across the street from the boardwalk and the 110-room Asbury Hotel opened in 2016 as the city's first new hotel in more than 50 years, converted from a former Salvation Army retirement home.
-Another iStar project, Asbury Lanes, re-opened in 2017 in a vintage bowling alley now incorporating state-of-art lanes, a 50s-style 40-seat diner, and a stage and dance floor with a capacity of over 700.
+When that litigation was finally resolved, another master developer selected by the city defaulted on a $70 million loan in 2009, with the development rights to major locations on the boardwalk later succeeding to the city's current developer, Madison Marquette, a national real estate investment and development firm.
+Two new hotels--the Asbury Ocean Club opened in July 2019 as an upscale hotel and condominium complex across the street from the boardwalk and the 110-room Asbury Hotel opened in 2016 as the city's first new hotel in more than 50 years, converted from a former Salvation Army retirement home.
+Another project, Asbury Lanes, re-opened in 2017 in a vintage bowling alley now incorporating state-of-art lanes, a 50s-style 40-seat diner, and a stage and dance floor with a capacity of over 700.

 To some extent, optimism over the recovery continues to build on Asbury's role in the past and current evolution of popular music; rock bars like The Stone Pony and the Wonder Bar survived through the low point of the city's post-riot decades as the sites for launching the early careers of Bruce Springsteen, Southside Johnny and the Asbury Jukes, Bon Jovi and others.
 The city, like Ocean Grove, also has benefited from new residents, investment and tourism from the gay and lesbian community.
 In 2019, the beaches in Asbury Park and Ocean Grove were cited as the best "Gay-Friendly" beaches in the state by New Jersey Monthly and for several years Asbury Park has hosted the state's largest Gay Pride Celebration.
 Even during the city's years of decline, the Empress Hotel near the Casino has long been popular with the LGBQT community and hosts its active Paradise Night Club.